martinsbash/martinsbash/README.md

 ## Background

-I came to engineering from finance, and both sides still inform the work.
+I came into tech from finance, and both sides still inform the work.
 The finance background is where I learned to think about risk, precision, and compounding, which translates more directly to AI reliability than I expected going in.
 Worked on projects with Outlier as an Oracle-tier benchmark engineer and reviewer, evaluating AI training data and model outputs for quality, reasoning, and failure modes.
 That research is where the patterns in `claude-skills` came from: reviews surface the same categories of failure repeatedly, and the skills exist because I needed a way to catch them systematically

 ---